plone/training/docs/mastering-plone/case.md

 Here are some requirements that we want to meet when the site is done:

 - As a visitor I want to find current information on the conference.
-- As a visitor I want to find information about talks.
+- As a visitor I want to find information about talks, trainings and keynotes.
 - As a speaker I want to be able to submit talks.
 - As a speaker I want to see and edit my submitted talks.
 - As an organizer I want to see a list of all proposed talks.